Achieving Threat Readiness with Intel-Driven

 Determining what to block automatically versus what to generate alerts for is a nuanced decision that requires careful consideration and planning.
 This thoughtful and strategic approach is necessary for effective threat detection and response.

-Automated threat detection systems are transforming how security operations teams function.
+AI-driven threat detection systems and automated intel processing are transforming how security operations teams function.
 One of the most significant capabilities these systems provide is federated search—the ability to access and correlate data from multiple sources in a single search, allowing security teams to gather context from numerous sources when investigating a potential threat like communication with a suspicious domain:

 • What was the user browsing when the detection triggered?